 - Keep the rat on soft towels to prevent irritation or contamination from bedding particles.

-- Us white (or light) towels in the environment to monitor urination.
+- Use white (or light colored) towels in the environment to monitor urination.

 - Refrain from breeding activity.